JonahDW/Image-processing/README.md

                         sourcefinding.
   --parfile PARFILE     Alternative PyBDSF parameter file, without .json
                         extension.
-  --survey SURVEY       Name of the survey to be used in source ids.
+  --survey SURVEY       Name of the survey to be used in source names.
   --pointing POINTING   Name of the pointing to be used in the pointing id.
-If
-                        not specified this is taken from the 'OBJECT' header flag.
+                        (default = 'OBJECT' from image header).
   --redo_catalog REDO_CATALOG
                         Specify catalog file if you want some part of the process to be redone, but want to skip sourcefinding
 ```

 ## catalog_matching.py